Faculty Position in Cancer Biology, Department of Radiation Oncology, Emory University

 The Winship Cancer Institute is an NCI-designated Comprehensive Cancer Center.
 The Department of Radiation Oncology is ranked second in the nation in NIH funding.
 The Department faculty is distributed among Divisions of Cancer Biology, Medical Physics, and Clinical Affairs.
 Current research areas include DNA repair and DNA damage signaling, experimental therapeutics, cancer stem cells, cancer metabolism, and biological effects of heavy particle and space radiation.
 The Department operates multiple clinical sites in greater Atlanta area, including the Emory Proton Therapy Center.
 More information about the Department and the Winship Cancer Institute may be found at www.winshipcancer.emory.edu.

 The Emory University School of Medicine is committed to developing a diverse group of innovative leaders and trainees in biomedical science, public health, medical education, and clinical care.
 The school is ranked among the top 20 in the US based on NIH funds received.
 It is located in Atlanta, Georgia, a diverse city with vigorous technology and biomedical sectors, multiple universities and colleges, rich cultural opportunities, and extensive parks and green space.

 - Cover letter addressed to Jeff Bradley MD, Interim Department Chair

 - Curriculum vitae

 - Vision statement for development of an extramurally funded research program

 - Names and contact information for three or more references

-Questions about the application process or application status may be addressed to Tiffany Norman (firstname.lastname@example.org).
-Questions about the Department and its scientific environment may be addressed to search committee co-chairs, David S. Yu, MD PhD (email@example.com) or William S. Dynan, PhD (firstname.lastname@example.org).
+Questions about the position, department, and/or its scientific environment may be addressed to search committee co-chairs, David S. Yu, MD PhD (firstname.lastname@example.org) or William S. Dynan (email@example.com).
+Questions pertaining to the application process or application status may be addressed to Ms. Doreen Theune (firstname.lastname@example.org).